loiskilberg/FinalProject/source/02_layingOutMultipleCovers.rst

 #.
 Position the image.
 Select the *Move Tool*.
 Move the image so that it is 3/4" in from the left and flush with the top of the page.

 #.
-Hide the background layer in the *Layers Panel* so that you can see any white edges of the images better.
+Hide the *Background* layer in the *Layers Panel* so that you can see any white edges of the images better.

 #.
 Use similar procedures to place the second image, rasterize it, and rotate it.